joaopizani/paucasedmatura-src/site/src/en/blog/tech/2011-04-09_shell-magic.md

 Here it goes an example of a quite nice youtube playlist for you to enjoy:
 <http://www.youtube.com/view_play_list?p=771D06F88E51ACED> (classical music at its best :P)

-For now that's all, folks!
+That's all for now, folks!
 As I discover new shell magic I'll surely post it here.
 Please comment and leave your favorite commands too!